fan-ziqi/isaaclab_envs/README.md

 ## Usage

-For the matterport extensions, a GUI interface is available.
+For the Matterport extension, a GUI interface is available.
 To use it, start the simulation:

 ```
 ./orbit.sh -s
 ```

-Then, in the GUI, go to `Window -> Extensions` and type in `Matterport` in the search bar.
+Then, in the GUI, go to `Window -> Extensions` and type `Matterport` in the search bar.
 You should see the Matterport3D extension.
-Enable it to open the GUI.
+Enable it to open the GUI interface.

 To use both as part of an Orbit workflow, please refer to the [ViPlanner Demo](https://github.com/leggedrobotics/viplanner/tree/main/omniverse).